radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 Environment Operations Center is connected to Elastic and displays the Elastic monitoring user interface directly within the Environment Operations Center logging tab.
 This allows you to review environment logs directly in Environment Operations Center without having to navigate away from the application.

->[!note] For further details on specific log types and the data they provide, see the RadiantOne [logging and troubleshooting](../../../idm/v8.1/troubleshooting/troubleshooting.md) guide.
+>[!note] For further details on specific Identity Data Management log types and the data they provide, see the RadiantOne [logging and troubleshooting](../../../../../idm/v8.1/troubleshooting/troubleshooting.md) guide.

 ## Getting started